The power of the Web is in its universality. Access by everyone regardless of disability is an essential aspect.

 4 | Media Selection | Blog #1 | 10 | 21-Apr |

-For complex data, it might be better to separate one complex table to muliple simple tables.
+For complex data, it might be better to separate one complex table to multiple simple tables.

 Lesson | Topic | Assignment | Points | Due |